HarshTomar7/Financial_Loan_Analysis/README.md

 🔍 Key Insights

-The loan portfolio is profitable, with total repayments exceeding disbursements.
+1.The loan portfolio is profitable, with total repayments exceeding disbursements.

-Repayment rate exceeds 100%, indicating strong interest income generation.
+2.Repayment rate exceeds 100%, indicating strong interest income generation.

-Defaults still exist and impact overall returns.
+3.Defaults still exist and impact overall returns.

-Revenue is concentrated among a small group of borrowers.
+4.Revenue is concentrated among a small group of borrowers.

-Risk labeling is inconsistent — some “Low Risk” customers still default.
+5.Risk labeling is inconsistent — some “Low Risk” customers still default.

-Lower credit grades show higher volatility and default behavior.
+6.Lower credit grades show higher volatility and default behavior.

-High DTI borrowers are more likely to struggle with repayment.
+7.High DTI borrowers are more likely to struggle with repayment.

-Debt consolidation is the dominant loan purpose.
+8.Debt consolidation is the dominant loan purpose.

-Lending is concentrated in a few regions, increasing exposure risk.
+9.Lending is concentrated in a few regions, increasing exposure risk.

-Most loans are successfully repaid, but early defaults are present.
+10.Most loans are successfully repaid, but early defaults are present.

 🚀 Recommendations

-Strengthen credit evaluation using multiple financial indicators.
+1.Strengthen credit evaluation using multiple financial indicators.

-Improve risk segmentation for more accurate predictions.
+2.Improve risk segmentation for more accurate predictions.

-Focus on retaining high-value and reliable borrowers.
+3.Focus on retaining high-value and reliable borrowers.

-Adjust lending strategy based on credit grades.
+4.Adjust lending strategy based on credit grades.

-Limit exposure to high DTI customers.
+5.Limit exposure to high DTI customers.

-Implement purpose-based lending policies.
+6.Implement purpose-based lending policies.

-Expand into underrepresented regions to reduce concentration risk.
+7.Expand into underrepresented regions to reduce concentration risk.

-Improve early warning systems and collection strategies.
+8.Improve early warning systems and collection strategies.

-Monitor segment-level risk despite high overall profitability.
+9.Monitor segment-level risk despite high overall profitability.

 🧠 What This Project Demonstrates